Growing resilience.

 Farm Grants

 Our work is focused on preserving Arizona’s rural livelihoods and farmland.
 Farm Grants provide funding to local farms for on-farm projects that have positive impacts on Arizona food systems, agricultural diversity, and the environment.
-We believe that providing small, manageable grants can have big impact on the local food system.
-Last year, Al Hamka Farms was the first recipient of a Farm Grant to purchase new farm equipment.
-Donate directly to our small farm fund here.
-We launched the fund thanks to the success of PHX Pheast and everyone who donated time and money to our work.
+We believe that providing small, manageable grants can have a big impact on the local food system.